opencast/opencast/docs/guides/user/docs/advanced/capture-agent-access.md

 It is possible to selectively allow specific users or groups of users to access subsets of capture agents.

-Each capture agent has a role which is derived froms its id by removing all non-alphanumerical characters and prepending the prefix `ROLE_CAPTURE_AGENT_`.
+Each capture agent has a role which is derived from its id by removing all non-alphanumerical characters and prepending the prefix `ROLE_CAPTURE_AGENT_`.
-If a user with restriced access owns the roles of a set of given capture agents, the user has selective access to those capture agents.
+If a user with restricted access owns the roles of a set of given capture agents, the user has selective access to those capture agents.

 **Example**